Tuesday Weld

-Tuesday Weld (born Susan Ker Weld; August 27, 1943) is an American actress and model.
+Tuesday Weld (born Susan Ker Weld; August 27, 1943) is an American retired actress.
 She began acting as a child and progressed to mature roles in the late 1950s.
 She won a Golden Globe Award for Most Promising Female Newcomer in 1960.
 Over the following decade, she established a career playing dramatic roles in films.

-Weld often portrayed impulsive and reckless women acting out sexually, and was nominated for a Golden Globe for Play It as It Lays (1972), an Academy Award for Best Supporting Actress for Looking for Mr. Goodbar (1977), an Emmy Award for The Winter of Our Discontent (1983), and a BAFTA for Once Upon a Time in America (1984).
-Since the late 1980s her acting appearances have been infrequent.
+Weld often portrayed impulsive and reckless women and was nominated for a Golden Globe for Play It as It Lays (1972), an Academy Award for Best Supporting Actress for Looking for Mr. Goodbar (1977), an Emmy Award for The Winter of Our Discontent (1983), and a BAFTA for Once Upon a Time in America (1984).
+After the 1980s her acting appearances became infrequent, and her last role was in 2001's Chelsea Walls.

 Background and family

-Weld was born Susan Ker Weld in Manhattan on August 27, 1943.
+Weld was born Susan Ker Weld in Manhattan on Friday, August 27, 1943.
 Her father was Lathrop Motley Weld, of the Weld family of Massachusetts.
 Her father died in 1947 at the age of 49, shortly before his daughter's fourth birthday.
-Her mother, Yosene Balfour Ker, daughter of the artist and Life illustrator William Balfour Ker, was Lathrop Weld's fourth and last wife.
-Canadian-born William Balfour Ker had Scottish ancestry.
-His mother, Lily Florence Bell Ker, was first cousin of the inventor Alexander Graham Bell, and his father, William Ker, was a Scottish businessman and banker.
+Her mother, Yosene Balfour Ker, daughter of the artist and Life illustrator William Balfour Ker, was born in Ealing, Middlesex, England; she was Lathrop Weld's fourth and last wife.

-Weld had two siblings, Sarah King Weld and David Balfour Weld.
+Weld had a brother and sister.
+Her name became Tuesday, an extension of her childhood nickname, "Tu-Tu", so named by a young cousin who could not pronounce "Susan".
 She legally changed her name to Tuesday Weld on October 9, 1959.

 Career

-Modeling
+Early career

 Left in financial difficulty by her husband's death, Weld's mother put Weld to work as a model to support the family.
 As the young actress told Life in 1971:

 My father's family came from Tuxedo Park, and they offered to take us kids and pay for our education, on the condition that Mama never see us again.
 Mama was an orphan who had come here from London but so far as my father's family was concerned, she was strictly from the gutter.
 I have to give Mama credit—she refused to give us up… So I became the supporter of the family, and I had to take my father's place in many, many ways.
 I was expected to make up for everything that had ever gone wrong in Mama's life.
 She became obsessed with me, pouring out her pent-up love—her alleged love—on me, and it's been heavy on my shoulders ever since.
 Mama still thinks I owe everything to her.

-Her name became Tuesday, an extension of her childhood nickname, "Tu-Tu", so named by her young cousin, Mary Ker, who could not pronounce "Susan".
-She officially adopted her name in October 1959.